luxonis/datadreamer/README.md

 - **Knowledge Extraction from Foundational Models**: `DataDreamer` leverages the latent knowledge embedded within sophisticated, pre-trained AI models.
 This capability allows for the transfer of expansive understanding from these "Foundation models" to smaller, custom-built models, enhancing their capabilities significantly.

 - **Efficient and Potent Models**: The primary objective of `DataDreamer` is to enable the creation of compact models that are both size-efficient for integration into any device and robust in performance for specialized tasks.

-The rationale behind the name `DataDreamer`:

-- **Data**: Emphasizes the central role of data, either existing or synthetically generated, as the cornerstone of AI model training.
-- **Dreamer**: Reflects the innovative and forward-thinking approach of creating something impactful from mere concepts or "dreams," symbolizing the transformation of abstract ideas into concrete, intelligent models.

-In essence, `DataDreamer` is designed to transform the AI development process, making it more accessible, efficient, and effective, turning visionary ideas into reality.

 ## Table of Contents